namitoyokota/namitoyokota/venminder/brags.md

 - Contributed to exporting the assessment as a [PDF using CLAK](https://venminder.atlassian.net/browse/PHX-899).
 - Implemented a [loading and waiting](https://venminder.atlassian.net/browse/PHX-1584) system to provide more user feedback.
 - Created a [`vm-radio`](https://venminder.visualstudio.com/vm-library/_git/vm-library/pullrequest/10382) shared component alongside its parent CSS class [`vm-radio-group`](https://venminder.visualstudio.com/vm-library/_git/vm-library/pullrequest/10562) within the `vm-library` package to be consumed by Venminder's frontend projects.
-- TO DO: go back to previous stories and add more.
-- TO WRITE: I can do minor backend changes.
-- TO WRITE: KnockoutJS

 ### Improvements
 - Implemented a caching system for the frontend to avoid duplicate API calls: [store service](https://venminder.atlassian.net/browse/PHX-902).